top of page

 • Ceremonies can be tough and Ayahuasca isn't usually fun.
 If you have a challenging ceremony, or find that you are not having a good time with the medicine, it is very likely to be your own 'stuff' coming up for you to witness and work on.
 Check in with yourself if you are reliving old patterns or confronting your own fears or discomfort, or if you genuinely feel that you have not been properly taken care of in the ceremony.

 • Express your concens to the Curandero or to the centre.
-If you are feeling 'off' in any way after a ceremony, the Curandero will likely be able to help you with a limpieza (energetic cleansing) or another supportive treatment.
+If you are feeling 'off' in any way after a ceremony, the Curandero might able to help you with a limpieza (energetic cleansing) or another supportive treatment.

 • If you feel like you have generally not been well looked after, but are basically fine, you may like to explore what it was that drew you to drink at that place and with that person.
 Sometimes we just don't have great experiences and there is not necessarily a big message in it other than to go somewhere different next time, but sometimes we are drawn to a certain type of charisma, or are promised things that seem too good to be true.
 It can be useful to use the experience to look at what appeals to us and why, and to perhaps gain some self insight... or if it was just unexpectedly not very good, let it go and move on.